DingLyu/adversarial-game-platform/README.md

 <b><i>If users resubmit the yellow-box form, existing nodes and their links are removed, and new nodes are then added.</i></b>

-### Set up a confrontation game of two networks
+### Set up an adversarial game of two networks
-By clicking the 'confrontation ground' hyperlink in the navbar, users can access the network confrontation page, as shown below:
+By clicking the 'Adversarial Game' hyperlink in the navbar, users can access the adversarial game between two networks, as shown below:
 <div align=center><img width="80%" src="img_sc/confrontationgame1.png"></div>

-Click the green circle entitled hyperlink in the red box to access the corresponding network's confrontation game.
+Click the green circle entitled hyperlink in the red box to access the corresponding network's adversarial game.
 <b><i>Note that the platform will report an error if there is no node or edge in the network (empty network or only nodes).</i></b>
 The main panel with a blue top line visualizes its structure.
 <div align=center><img width="80%" src="img_sc/confrontationgame2.png"></div>

-Before a confrontation game, users need to add an adversarial network by submitting the yellow-box form.
+Before an adversarial game, users need to add an adversarial network by submitting the yellow-box form.
 The adversarial network (orange) has the same number of nodes and attributes as the custom network (blue).
 Besides, the number of edges is also the same if the network models are the same.
 The right panel with an orange top line presents the information about the adversarial network.
 <div align=center><img width="80%" src="img_sc/confrontationgame3.png"></div>

-In the confrontation game, users need to set the confrontation strategies of both networks.
+In the adversarial game, users need to set the adversarial strategies of both networks.
-The confrontation strategies proposed in the paper are all embedded into the platform.
+The adversarial strategies proposed in the paper are all embedded into the platform.
-Users can switch confrontation strategies by submitting the strategy code in the green-box form.
+Users can switch adversarial strategies by submitting the strategy code in the green-box form.
 The strategy code is two-letter or two-number encoding, which is listed below.
 The former letter (or number) corresponds to the custom network' strategy.
 The latter corresponds to the adversarial network's strategy.
-The strategy code is default 'aa' when setting a confrontation game.
+The strategy code is default 'aa' when setting an adversarial game.

 <div align=center>